Five Mistakes to Avoid with Insurance Companies

 At the end of your case, the at-fault driver’s policy will repay your insurance company.
 This will not affect your insurance rates.

 Insurance companies want to settle personal injury claims quickly and cheaply.
-They want to settle quickly because many medical problems from accident injuries can persist for months, years, or a lifetime.
+This is because because many medical problems from accident injuries can persist for months, years, or a lifetime.
 Moreover, the causes of some nagging symptoms are not discovered until conservative treatments have failed and further diagnostic testing is done.

 Once you settle your personal injury claim, the at-fault driver's insurance company is off the hook.
 Our personal injury attorneys have seen many clients with injured backs, necks, shoulders, knees, ankles, and other body parts that never fully recover to their pre-accident health.
 Some clients have needed surgery months and years after the incident that caused the initial injury.
 If they had settled quickly, before their medical condition was clear, they would not have been fully compensated.